Help staff to engage all students and improve academic outcomes with equitable practices and social and emotional learning (SEL).

 As part of our social and emotional learning solution, Aperture Education provides access to Foundational Practices — actionable ideas that educators can use to set positive expectations and goals for their students.
 These Foundational Practices include Trauma-Informed Practices, which help educators understand how to support their students who have been adversely affected by traumatic experiences.
 Click here to download the Trauma-Informed Practices Teacher Notes, one sample of what we provide to our customers through our system, the DESSA Comprehensive SEL System.

 The Devereux Student Strengths Assessment (DESSA) is a standardized, strength-based assessment that measures students’ social and emotional competence in grades K-8.
-Grounded in resilience theory, the DESSA helps educators promote equity and the social and emotional strengths of children.
+Grounded in resilience theory, the DESSA helps educators promote equity in schools and the social and emotional strengths of children.

 Recent research on the DESSA: